 Intern Responsibilities: IIP interns will be introduced to the computational methods for building and investigation of biological systems and will be able to analyze dynamical changes in systems and learn how to interpret generated data.
 IIP interns will use special software for modeling biological systems and carrying out molecular dynamics simulations, partly using massive parallel calculations on a beowulf-computer cluster.
 The underlying experimental basis of all structural information comes from protein crystallography done in house.
-After getting intense training during the first weeks, IIP interns will each be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
+After receiving intense training during the first weeks, IIP interns will each be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
 Possible sub-projects include a computational project and an experimental project.
 The IIP interns may also have the opportunity to participate in a symposium on Structure Systems Biology in Bratislava, Slovakia, and/or the opportunity to visit biomedical institutes of the Academy of Sciences in Prague.
 Each IIP intern will be assigned to one of the following two projects:

-- Computational Project: Modeling interactions in and between biomolecules and complex biologically relevant systems.
-The intern will mainly work with computational tools on data, that are produced in house.
-The IIP intern will get insight into how experimental data, such as X-ray structures, are generated and will collaborate directly with the scientists working in that area.
+- Modeling interactions in and between biomolecules and complex biologically relevant systems - The IIP intern will mainly work with computational tools on data, that are produced by experimentalists in house.
+After getting intense training during the first weeks, she/he/they will be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
+The IIP intern will also get an insight how the experimental data, like the X-ray structures, are generated and will collaborate directly with the scientists working on that.

-A*STAR Institute of Medical Biology (IMB)
+ASTAR Institute of Medical Biology (IMB)

 Location: Singapore, Singapore

-IMB is an institute in the biomedical sciences cluster of Singapore’s Agency for Science, Technology and Research (A*STAR).
-It started operating in 2007 with a coalescence of research programs from the Centre for Molecular Medicine and the laboratories of the Singapore Stem Cell Consortium.
-It has already been joined by groups from top institutions in Singapore and the U.S. and from the biotechnology industry.
-The overarching goal of the lab in which IIP interns would be placed is to develop efficient protocols that convert pluripotential HESCs into functional beta cells.
+Intern Responsibilities: The overarching goal of the lab in which IIP interns would be placed is to develop efficient protocols that convert pluripotential hESCs into functional beta cells.
 If produced in bulk and in a clinically-compliant fashion, these cells could provide an inexhaustible supply of material for the treatment of type 1 diabetes.
-The lab focuses on three general questions: (1) how to produce bona fide DE from HESC; (2) how to assign pancreatic fate to this progenitor population; and lastly (3) how to specifically direct the progressive specification of early pancreatic cells toward the mature beta cell fate.
+The lab focuses on three general questions: (1) how to produce bona fide DE from hESC; (2) how to assign pancreatic fate to this progenitor population; and (3) how to specifically direct the progressive specification of early pancreatic cells toward the mature beta cell fate.
 IIP interns will be paired with a senior member of the lab to pursue one of these fast-moving projects.

 Center for Structural Biochemistry, University of Montpellier